 In France – together with architecture and interior design studios such as Alfa 5 Group, Oger International, “Saudi Oger ” and Kofra – she worked for clients in the Arabian Peninsula.

-Emma and her staff work to revive dreams and memories by creating Venetian luxury fabrics, clothing, accessories and décor with a contemporary style while respecting artistic Venetian traditions.
+Emma continues to create Venetian luxury fabrics, clothing, accessories and décor with a contemporary style while respecting artistic Venetian traditions.